-When designing a new network, there are countless features to consider that have a significant impact on the organization at large.
-Few functions of the network impact the users more than the authentication method chosen by decision makers.
+When designing a new network, there are countless features to consider that significantly impact the organization at large.
+Few functions of the network impact users more than the authentication method chosen by decision-makers.

-If an organization seeks the best in network security, they turn to WPA2-Enterprise with 802.1X authentication.
-Each time a user connects to the network, their credentials are susceptible to over-the-air credential theft, so it’s vital that the process is rigidly protected.
-But authentication methods are not created equal, and some are more secure than others.
-Networks operating with a EAP-TTLS/PAP authentication method draw attention to themselves as targets for hackers because of the flawed systems under which EAP-TTLS/PAP operates.
+If an organization seeks the best network security, it turns to WPA2-Enterprise with 802.1X authentication.
+Each time users connect to the network, their credentials are susceptible to over-the-air credential theft, so the process must be rigidly protected.
+However, authentication methods are not created equal, and some are more secure than others.
+Networks operating with an EAP-TTLS/PAP authentication method draw attention to themselves as targets for hackers because of the flawed systems under which EAP-TTLS/PAP operates.
 Many believe that EAP-TTLS/PAP should be avoided because glaring flaws exist in how it operates and newer authentication methods fill the security holes it leaves open.

 What is EAP-Based Authentication?